 Carolyn Siegel is our Resources Developer and will be putting together episode guides, professional development materials, and blog posts to help teachers get the most out of the podcast.

-Carolyn was formerly a Spanish teacher at Riverdale Country School in the Bronx and most recently the World Languages Department Chair at Gann Academy in Waltham, MA.
-She is currently on sabbatical but remains active in the foreign language-teaching world.
+Carolyn was formerly a Spanish teacher at Riverdale Country School in the Bronx and the World Languages Department Chair at Gann Academy in Waltham, MA.
+She recently returned to the classroom full time at Pinewood School in Los Altos Hills, California.
 Carolyn earned a BA in Spanish Language and Literature from Columbia University, a MA in Spanish from Middlebury College and a MA in Hispanic Studies from Brown University.
 She is particularly passionate about content-based curriculum, proficiency based instruction and curriculum that supports heritage speakers.

 Janina is a Middle School Spanish teacher at Latin School of Chicago.
 She was born and raised in Lima, Peru and came to the United States as part of a teaching exchange program to further her education and professional development.
 Janina earned a B.A. in Elementary Education from Pontifical Catholic University of Peru and a M.A in Curriculum and Instruction from Concordia University Chicago.
 She holds an endorsement in ESL and Bilingual Education and is currently starting a new role as a Middle School language department chair at Latin.